Homology of ternary algebras yielding invariants of knots and knotted surfaces: Ternary quasigroups in knot theory

+In this section we introduce knot-theoretic ternary quasigroups, and show how to obtain from them coloring invariants of knots and knotted surfaces.

-\begin{definition} A {\it ternary quasigroup} is a set $X$ equipped with a ternary operation $T\colon X^3\to X$ such that for a quadruple $(x_1,x_2,x_3,x_0)$ of elements of $X$ satisfying $x_1x_2x_3T=x_0$, specification of any three elements of the quadruple determines the remaining one uniquely. \end{definition}
+\begin{definition} A {\it ternary quasigroup} is a set $X$ equipped with a ternary operation $T\colon X^3\to X$ such that for a quadruple $(x_1,x_2,x_3,x_4)$ of elements of $X$ satisfying $x_1x_2x_3T=x_4$, specification of any three elements of the quadruple determines the remaining one uniquely.
+This leads to three additional ternary operations $\eL$, $\M$, $\R\colon X^3\to X$, defined via